An approximation algorithm for approximation rank: Introduction

-When we turn our attention to bounded-error communication complexity, where Alice and Bob are allowed to get the wrong answer with some small probability, the relevant quantity is no longer rank but {\em approximation rank}.
-For a sign matrix $A$, the approximation rank, denoted $\rk_{\alpha}(A)$, is the minimum rank of a matrix $A'$ such that $J \le A \circ A' \le \alpha J$, where $J$ denotes the all ones matrix and $\circ$ is entrywise product.
-Here $\alpha$ is a measure of approximation and is related to the allowable error probability of the protocol.
-It is known that $\Omega(\log \rk_{2}(M_f))$ is a lower bound on the bounded-error randomized communication complexity of $f$ and the quantum communication complexity of $f$ when the players do not share entanglement.
-In addition, approximation rank is one of the strongest lower bound techniques available for these models.
-In view of the log rank conjecture it is also natural to conjecture that a polynomial in the logarithm of approximation rank is an upper bound on the communication complexity of these models.
+When we look at bounded-error randomized communication complexity, where Alice and Bob are allowed to flip coins and answer incorrectly with some small probability, the relevant quantity is no longer rank but {\em approximation rank}.
+For a sign matrix $A$, the $\alpha$-approximation rank, denoted $\rk_{\alpha}(A)$, is the minimum rank of a matrix $B$ which has the same sign pattern as $A$ and whose entries have magnitude between $1$ and $\alpha$.
+When used to lower bound randomized communication complexity, the approximation factor $\alpha$ is related to the allowable error probability of the protocol.
+In the limit as $\alpha \rightarrow \infty$ we obtain the sign rank, denoted $\rk_\infty(A)$, the minimum rank of a matrix with the same sign pattern as $A$.
+Paturi and Simon \cite{PS86} showed that the $\log \rk_\infty(M_f)$ exactly characterizes the unbounded error complexity of $f$, where Alice and Bob only have to get the correct answer on every input with probability strictly larger than $1/2$.
+Krause \cite{Kra96} extended this to the bounded-error case by showing that $\log \rk_{\alpha}(M_f)$ is a lower bound on the $\tfrac{\alpha-1}{2\alpha}$-error randomized communication complexity of $f$.
+Later, Buhrman and de Wolf \cite{BW01} showed that one-half this quantity is also a lower bound on the bounded-error {\em quantum} communication complexity of $f$, when the players do not share entanglement.
+Approximation rank is one of the strongest lower bound techniques available for either of these bounded-error models, giving bounds at least as large as those given by the discrepancy method, a method based on Fourier coefficients developed by Raz \cite{Raz95}, and quantum lower methods of Klauck \cite{Kla01} and Razborov \cite{Raz03}.
+Notable exceptions include the corruption bound \cite{Yao83} and information theory methods \cite{CSWY01}, both of which can show an $\Omega(n)$ lower bound on the communication complexity of disjointness \cite{Raz92d, BJKS04}, whereas the logarithm of the approximation rank, and quantum communication complexity, are $\Theta(\sqrt{n})$ for this problem \cite{Raz03, AA05}.
+In view of the log rank conjecture it is natural to conjecture as well that a polynomial in the logarithm of approximation rank is an upper bound on randomized communication complexity.

-As a lower bound technique, however, approximation rank suffers from two drawbacks.
+As a lower bound technique, however, approximation rank suffers from two deficiencies.
 The first is that it is quite difficult to compute in practice.
-Although we do not know if it is NP-hard, many similar rank minimization problems are in fact NP-hard \cite{VB}.
+Although we do not know if it is NP-hard to compute, the class of problems minimizing rank subject to linear constraints does contain NP-hard instances (see, for example, Section~7.3 in the survey of Vandenberghe and Boyd \cite{VB96}).
 The second drawback is that it is not known to lower bound quantum communication complexity with entanglement.